princess-oregano/hashtable/README.md

 `strcmp()`, you could see, that `mov` took almost 65%, while `strcmp()` call only about 1%.
 That is the same effect.

+### Assembly function

-So, the next visible bottneck conserns formatting.
+So, the next visible bottleneck concerns formatting.
 To solve this program, writing a specific function in assembly language is a good option.

 ```nasm